Are you ready for the Companies House reforms?

-• Identity verification will be required for all new and existing registered company directors and Persons with Significant Control (PSCs).
-A director will not be able to act as such unless they have verified their ID (and the appointing company needs to ensure verification or also be at risk of committing an offence);
+- Identity verification: will be requiredfor all new and existing registered company directors and Persons with Significant Control (PSCs).
+A director will not be able to act as such unless they have verified their ID (and the appointing company needs to ensure verification or also be at risk of committing an offence).

-• Small and micro entities will no longer be permitted to file abridged or filleted accounts.
+- Small and micro entities will no longer be permitted to file abridged or filleted accounts.
 Micro-entities (businesses with fewer than 10 employees and a turnover of less than £632,000) will only need to file a balance sheet while companies with fewer than 50 employees and a turnover under £10.2m must file a balance sheet, directors’ report and profit & loss account.
-This change will mean that their financial performance, including gross profit will be available in public records, potentially putting some at a disadvantage in negotiations etc. The only remaining filing exemption is that micro-entities may remove their Directors’ Report from the filing copy;
+This change will mean that their financial performance, including gross profit will be available in public records, potentially putting some at a disadvantage in negotiations etc. The only remaining filing exemption is that micro-entities may remove their Directors’ Report from the filing copy.

 What if you don’t comply?

-Failure to comply with the new reforms may lead to penalties and could lead to a criminal offence for partners / directors.
+Failure to comply with the new rules may lead to penalties and could lead to a criminal offence for partners / directors.
 In addition, the Registrar may deregister entities that do not comply with the new requirements.

 When should I start thinking about this?

-Four ways you can prepare for these changes right now
+Four ways you can prepare

 Since some of these new requirements may require significant time and resource to resolve, we advise reviewing starting early so that you are ready to take action as soon as the legislation comes into force.